Play mahjong 24/7! Our free online collection includes dozens of games, from traditional Mahjong to Mahjong Dark Dimensions

 Traditional Mahjong is an ancient Chinese strategy game with a slightly different concept than our free Mahjong games.

 The ancient strategy game is played with bamboo Mahjong tiles, and was introduced to the rest of the world in the early 20th century.
+In 2019, the Chinese government cracked down on household mahjong games because many people were using the game to gamble.
+While the most common bets were worth less than $20, the Chinese government saw this behavior as impure.

 In traditional Mahjong, there are usually four players and 144 Mahjong tiles, based on Chinese characters and symbols.
 Each player begins with 13 tiles and takes turns drawing and discarding tiles until they form a winning hand.